Skip to main content

 403 Forbidden

-The request authenticated successfully but the principal isn’t authorized for the operation.
-This is the highest-volume support ticket category, so it’s worth understanding the distinct causes — they each have a different fix.
+The request authenticated successfully, but the principal isn’t authorized for the operation.
+The distinct causes each have a different fix.

 CauseWhat happenedHow to fix

-Missing role permissionThe user/service account’s role doesn’t include the action being performed (e.g. role lacks “create purchase order” permission)An admin grants the role the missing permission, or assigns the user a role that has it
+Missing role permissionThe user or service account’s role doesn’t include the action being performed.
+For example, the role lacks the “create purchase order” permission.An admin grants the role the missing permission, or assigns the user a role that has it.

-Resource not visible to orgThe entity ID exists in another tenant’s data; ION’s row-level security says it doesn’t exist for this callerVerify the ID belongs to your org.
-Cross-org references are never allowed
+Resource not visible to orgThe entity ID exists in another tenant’s data.
+ION treats it as nonexistent for this caller.Verify the ID belongs to your org.
+Cross-org references are never allowed.

-Read-only organizationOrg is in read-only mode (billing freeze, compliance hold) and any mutation is rejectedContact your CSM to release the read-only flag
+Read-only organizationThe org is in read-only mode, such as a billing freeze or compliance hold, and any mutation is rejected.Contact your CSM to release the read-only flag.

-Approval gate not satisfiedOperation requires an approval that hasn’t been granted (e.g. publishing a procedure that requires QE sign-off)Complete the approval flow first
+Approval gate not satisfiedThe operation requires an approval that hasn’t been granted.
+For example, publishing a procedure that requires QE sign-off.Complete the approval flow first.

-Feature flag disabledOperation is gated behind a feature flag not enabled for your orgContact your CSM to enable the feature for your tier
+Feature flag disabledThe operation is gated behind a feature flag not enabled for your org.Contact your CSM to enable the feature for your tier.

-Rule of thumb: If a 403 says “permission” → check the user’s role.
-If it says “not found” or refers to an ID → check the entity’s tenant.
-If it says “read-only” → check the org’s billing/compliance state.
+If a 403 says “permission”, check the user’s role.
+If it says “not found” or refers to an ID, check the entity’s tenant.
+If it says “read-only”, check the org’s billing and compliance state.

 Sample 403 payload